Symbolism, Imagery, Allegory

 But as the Joads travel westward, Route 66 becomes "the mother road, the road of flight" (12.1)—it's the lifeline, the thing that allows thousands of families to pursue their hopes and dreams.
 It is also (depressingly enough) the road that leads to their misery in California.

 It's symbolically significant that Route 66 never really intersects with any other major highway or road—it goes in two directions only.
 When you're on Route 66, you can either go forward in search of opportunity and possible hardship, or you can go backwards and return to the poverty and familiarity you came from.

 We also learn that roads are dangerous places.
-If you are a turtle or a dog trying to cross the road, there's a good chance that you will get run over.
+If you're a turtle or a dog trying to cross the road, beware: there's a good chance that you will get smooshed by a sadistic driver.
 In the world of this novel, drivers like to create road-kill.